A Sample of Active Galactic Nuclei with Intermediate-mass Black Holes Extended to $z \approx$ 0.6: Summary

 \section{Summary}

-IMBH AGNs provide crucial insights into the low-mass end of the nuclear black hole population, offering important observational constraints on black hole growth and AGN activity in low-mass galaxies.
-Large-scale optical spectroscopic surveys remain the most effective way for conducting a systematic census of AGNs across a wide dynamic range in black hole mass and accretion rate.
+IMBH AGNs provide crucial insights into the low-mass end of the nuclear BH population, offering important observational constraints on BH growth and AGN activity in low-mass galaxies.
+Large-scale optical spectroscopic surveys remain the most effective way for conducting a systematic census of AGNs across a wide dynamic range in BH mass and accretion rate.
 In this study, we construct a sample of 930 IMBHs from SDSS DR17 spectra, following the selection procedures developed by \citet{dong12} and \citet{liu19}, with several necessary improvements to enhance detection robustness and sensitivity.
 Notably, our sample extends the redshift coverage of low-$z$ IMBHs from $z\lesssim0.35$ to $z\lesssim0.57$, drawing from a parent sample with over 45,000 broad-line AGNs.
+A detailed analysis of the full broad-line AGN sample will be presented in a forthcoming paper.

 We summarize the main findings of this study as follows: